 The Siren Investigate configuration is stored in an index, which, by default, is called

-A saved object is a search, a visualization, or a dashboard that is stored in the
+A saved object is an entity table or search, a visualization, or a dashboard that is stored in the

-A saved search is a search that has been stored as a saved object in the
+A search is an entity table that has been stored as a saved object in the

-A visualization is a visual element that displays the data that is returned by a search.
+A visualization is a visual element that displays the data that is returned by an entity table or search.

-A dashboard contains one or more visualizations and filters and, when it is configured to be connected to the data model, the dashboard is linked to a saved search.
+A dashboard contains one or more visualizations and filters and, when it is configured to be connected to the data model, the dashboard is linked to an entity table or search.

 A dashboard has two states:

 The saved state - This is how the dashboard appears at the beginning of any analysis.
 This state is stored in the

 The current state - This is how the dashboard appears during the investigation.
 For example, the transient state when a filter is momentarily applied.